arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 }
 ```

-The function much like `while` loops do, but come with a bit more of the setup encased in the statement syntax.
+`for` loops function much like `while` loops do, but come with a bit more of the setup encased in the statement syntax.
 The three statements in the `for` loop's parenthesis are as follows:

 * `<initializing_statement>` : executed before the first iteration.
 * `<boolean_expression>` : evaluated before each iteration; if `true`, keep looping; if `false`, stop looping.